 When I arrived, a citizen was standing by.
 She’d called it in.
 Had to drive to a nearby country store to use the payphone hanging on the wall outside, next to the Coke machine.
-I’d passed by it a million times while on patrol.
+I’d passed by it a million times.

 The driver was obviously deceased.
-The woman on the passenger side … her head was missing.
-I later found it lying in the ditch, staring at me after I pulled a stand of weeds to the side to better see the object hidden at their base.
+The woman on the passenger side, well, her head was missing.
+I later found it lying in the ditch, staring up at me after I pulled a stand of weeds to the side to better see the object hidden at their base.

 Three children occupied the backseat.
 We didn’t know this until after the firefighters extinguished the blaze.

 I only knew about one of the rear seat occupants—a little girl.
 The medical examiner later told me she was seven-years-old.
 Hers was the only face I could see through the boiling black smoke and yellow-orange fire with heat was so intense it burned my eyebrows and the hair on my arms before I ever reached the car.

 Fifteen feet.
 That’s as close as I could get without being severely burned.